mikhail-nikolskiy/opencv-wiki/Deep-Learning-in-OpenCV.md

  * PReLU (including ChannelPReLU with channel-specific slopes)
  * PriorBox (SSD-specific layer)
  * ReLU
+ * Region (for DarkNet models)
+ * Reorg
+ * Resize
  * RNN
+ * ROI Pooling (RCNN-specific layer)
  * Scale
  * Shift
+ * ShuffleChannel
  * Sigmoid
  * Slice
  * Softmax
  * Split
+ * Swish
  * TanH

-The module includes some SSE, AVX, AVX2 and NEON acceleration of the performance-critical layers.
+The module includes some SSE, AVX, AVX2 and NEON acceleration of the performance-critical layers as well as support of CUDA for the most of the layers.
 There is also constantly-improved Halide backend.
 OpenCL (libdnn-based) backend is being developed and should be integrated after OpenCV 3.3 release.
 Here you may find the up-to-date benchmarking results: [[DNN Efficiency|DNN-Efficiency]]

 The provided API (for C++ and Python) is very easy to use, just load the network and run it.
 Multiple inputs/outputs are supported.
 Here are the examples: https://github.com/opencv/opencv/tree/master/samples/dnn.